Altinn/altinn-studio-docs/content/authorization/what-do-you-get/_index.md

 ---
-title: Components & Modules
+title: What do you get?
-linktitle: Components & modules
+linktitle: What do you get?
 description: The authorization components provide access management and control functionality for digital and analog services hosted in the Altinn Platform or other places.
 tags: [architecture, solution]
 toc: false